telerik/ajax-docs/controls/scriptmanager/troubleshooting/overview.md

 **Problem**:

-**When using RadScriptManager with**
+**When using RadScriptManager with EnableScriptCombine=True the controls stop working as you get a JavaScript error.**

-Cause:There are different reasons for this error to happen.
+Cause: There are different reasons for this error to happen.
 Please, check the list below:
 	1) RadScriptManager was unable to correctly determine if the browser supports gzip/deflate compression;
 	2) A custom ScriptReference is added to RadScriptManager (having a Path property specified), which depends on the combined scripts or vice-versa;
 	3) There is an unfound bug in RadScriptManager;

-Resolution:Below are the respective resolutions for the problems, described above:
+Resolution: Below are the respective resolutions for the problems, described above:
 	1) Implement your own browser detection mechanism and use the **OutputCompression** property of RadScriptManager to control it.
-You might also try to reinstall the browser, or restore its initial settings;2) Upgrade to the latest Telerik.Web.UI version.
+You might also try to reinstall the browser, or restore its initial settings;
+	2) Upgrade to the latest Telerik.Web.UI version.
 You can download it from your [ClientNet](http://www.telerik.com/client.net/my-client.net.aspx) account.
 RadScriptManager now supports the addition/insertion of custom scripts depending/dependent on other scripts.
 The custom script is added as a separate  `<script>` tag and the general merged script is split respectively.
 	3) Check the [Release notes](http://www.telerik.com/products/aspnet-ajax/release-history.aspx) - the problem might have already been fixed.
 Upgrade to the latest Telerik.Web.UI version and check if the bug is not fixed while fixing another one.
 [Send us](http://www.telerik.com/support/home.aspx) a small website, demonstrating theproblem.